Florin station

 Florin station is a side platformed Sacramento RT light rail station in Sacramento, California, United States.
 The station was opened on September 26, 2003, and is operated by the Sacramento Regional Transit District.
 It is served by the Blue Line.
 The station is located north of Florin Road at Indian Lane, and serves the surrounding residential and commercial areas along Florin Road, the Department of Human Assistance, and Luther Burbank High School.

-On March 7, 2024, the decades-old Florin Certified Farmers' Market moved to the southernmost parking lot of Florin Station from its previous location near the vacant Florin Sears.
-The market operates every Thursday morning, from 8:00 AM to 12:00 PM.